IFC file structure: the IfcObjectDefinition

 - processes, such as work tasks and controls, like cost items, actors or people involved in the design process, etc.

-Going into detail, the schema also identifies 6 fundamental concepts that are directly connected to the IfcObject
+Going into detail, the schema also identifies 6 fundamental concepts that are directly connected to the IfcObject class:

 - The

-defines all the actors involved in the construction process.
+IfcActordefines all the actors involved in the construction process.
 It easily identifies actors and it includes information such as name, address, organizations and roles - The

-- project costs
+- project costs;

-- regulations and standards
+- regulations and standards;

-- delivery times
+- delivery times.

-is a generalization of any arbitrary group.
+IfcGroupis a generalization of any arbitrary group.
 A group is a logical collection of objects, it does not have its own position, nor it can contain its own shape representation.
 Therefore, a group is a topological aggregation.
 For example, we can associate a selection of elements of a structural frame in a group that are warped according to a specific direction.- The

-- has sequence relationships with other processes
+- has sequence relationships with other processes;

 - transforms input into output.

-contains the information needed to represent costs, planning and other impacts from the use of an asset in a process.
-For example, for cost estimating purposes, construction equipment such as vehicles or earthworks machinery, which are not currently modelled within the IFC, these can be considered as anIfcResource
+IfcResourcecontains the information needed to represent costs, planning and other impacts from the use of an asset in a process.
+For example, for cost estimating purposes, construction equipment such as vehicles or earthworks machinery, which are not currently modelled within the IFC, these can be considered as anIfcResource.- The

-includes any entity that can be related to a geometric / spatial context.
+IfcProductincludes any entity that can be related to a geometric / spatial context.
 Each entity has a specific location in space when it has a geometric representation assigned.
-This representation can be expressed in relation to other entities, but it will certainly be referenced with respect to the project coordinate system.
-In addition to real entities, theIfcProduct
+This representation exists in relation to other entities, but it will certainly refer with respect to the project coordinate system.
+In addition to real entities, theIfcProductalso includes non-physical elements, such as grids, notes, structural actions.

 The IFC file structure | IfcObjectDefinition scheme subdivision